 Entry fee: £20 for each submission.
 Online entry only.

-Long listed writers will be contacted by email with announcements of the titles on the website in July.
+The long listed writers will be contacted by email with announcements of the titles on the website in July.

 Short listed writers will be asked to submit 20,000 words (includes the initial entry).

 The winners will be notified by email and announced on October 28, 2022

 To purchase a recording of a Q & A session with our agent judges click here

 To sign up for our live Pitch Perfect tutorial with tutor Emma Darwin on April 21 from 6 – 8 pm BST click here.

 Rowan joined The Soho Agency in 2019 after two decades in the industry, predominantly in agenting.
 Her internationally bestselling authors have been awarded and shortlisted for literary prizes including the British Book Awards, the CWA Daggers, the Irish Book Awards, the Wales Book of the Year, Romantic Novel of the Year and the BBC National Short Story Award.
 She has also been involved in the judging of a number of fiction prizes including Richard & Judy ‘Search for a Bestseller’ and the Bristol Short Story Prize.
 Rowan was a Bookseller Rising Star in 2012.
 Rowan’s taste ranges from the most commercial well-written genre fiction and domestic suspense to accessible literary and reading group novels, as well as narrative non-fiction (often, but not always, written by women) – particularly moving and inspiring memoirs.